frapu78/processeditor/README.md

 Manual Building (Idea, Netbeans, etc.)
 ======================================
-* Create a new Java 1.7 source project and add the "src" folder as source
+* Create a new Java 1.7 source project with the required libs as dependencies
+* Add the "src" folder as source
 * Add the "resources", "pics", "www" folder as resources (Idea) or source (Netbeans)
 * Select "com.inubit.research.gui.Workbench" as main class for Workbench
 * Select "com.inubit.research.server.ProcessEditorServer" as main class for Server